 - Death of a Thousand Cuts: Heart employs this strategy in his fight against Baku, at least before the gloves come off.

-- Dramatic Irony: Heart never finds out who Baku really is, even though it becomes obvious to the audience relatively early on.
+- Dramatic Irony: Heart never finds out that Baku is his biological father, even though Beckon notes the Strong Family Resemblance between them early on.

 - Eat the Dog: Heart initially plans on doing this with Umasou, but he ends up unable to resist the cute little guy.

-- Family-Unfriendly Death and Family-Unfriendly Violence: Some of the violence in the film is tame; however, many of the tyrannosaurs are shown killing other dinosaurs on screen, ripping them open and devouring flesh and guts, which mostly just looks like pink bubblegum.
+- Family-Unfriendly Death: Some of the violence in the film is tame; however, many of the tyrannosaurs are shown killing other dinosaurs on screen, ripping them open and devouring flesh and guts, which mostly just looks like pink bubblegum.
 There's little blood.

 - Funny Animal Anatomy: A Chilantaisaurus with bull horns.
 Even though no skull material of the carnosaur have been discovered yet, it is still pretty outlandish.